flavioc/cross-hurd/README.md

 # Building a toolchain

+First, update the CC and CXX variables in "vars.sh" to match your architecture and GCC version.

 To build the cross-compiler, run "bash bootstrap.sh".
 The script will create a build environment on the $PWD/tmp directory.
 Two directory links, "/tools" and "/cross-tools" will be created: "/cross-tools" is a link to $PWD/tmp/cross-tools and contains the cross-compiler; "/tools" will contain the basic system and points to $PWD/tmp/tools.

 # Compiling the basic system